-Dr. N provides treatment regimens that will resolve hot flashes, sweats, sleep disturbances, headaches, fatigue, depression and sexual dysfunction even when previous treatment attempts have been unsuccessful.
-Our goal is for each one of our menopausal patients to be able to say … I’m Back to being me.
+Our goal is for every one of our menopausal patients to be able to say … I’m Back to being me.

 Click the link below to see videos of Dr. N’s patients discussing their therapy